- Having to choose between Opera and Opera Mini can be difficult due to many aspects to compare and consider.

 Tab management on both Opera Mobile and Mini is identical.
 Tap on the tab icon, and you can see a big stack of cards with an option to add a new tab.

 Next, tap on the Desktop icon to access data from your Opera browser installed on your PC.
 However, this requires signing in to your Opera account.

 Opera Mobile is based on the Chromium platform, and the performance of both browsers differs.
-However, opera Mobile loads a tad bit faster when loading a web page.
+However, Opera Mobile loads a bit faster when loading a web page.

 Opera Mini first compresses the data and then redirects it; hence the web page loading takes a little longer.
 The advantage is that it helps you save data and load web pages even on slow or congested networks.

 Scrolling works equally well on both browsers.
 It may not be the smoothest among the mobile browsers, but there is no major issue that will make it a deal-breaker.

 Lastly, if the Opera vs. Opera Mini comparison goes down to the download speed, Opera is the obvious choice.